61% of Americans own stocks, and that translates into tens of millions of people!

 Bonds and CDs may pay steady interest, but it’s very difficult to seriously increase your investments in interest-bearing securities alone.

 Since stock represents ownership in companies that provide products and services, they hold the potential to seriously increase your wealth.

 By buying stock, you’re investing in the means of production.

-The capital appreciation gain from investing in strong growth companies is one of the best ways to build wealth over the long term.
+The capital appreciation gained from investing in strong growth companies is one of the best ways to build wealth over the long term.

 Stocks Improve Portfolio Performance

 Let’s say you invest $100,000 in a bond paying 3%.
 In 20 years, it will grow to $134,392.